mgrand/crypto-shuffle/README.md

 Each plaintext that is encrypted should be encrypted with a different key.
 If it is known that two encrypted texts were encrypted with the same key, then it becomes easier to guess the key.
-For this reason, the cryptoshuffle library includes a `RandomKeyGenerator` class to generate random keys.
+For this reason, the crypto-shuffle library includes a `RandomKeyGenerator` class to generate random keys.

 The most secure way to share the key to decrypt a message is to keep it